 If there isn’t an event in your area, check out the “REV UP Texas Toolkit” on the REV UP Texas website.
 The toolkit includes information about other ways that you can register to vote.
 If you aren’t sure if you are already registered to vote, you can check by visiting the Register to Vote webpage on the VoteTexas.gov website.

 Become a Volunteer Deputy Registrar

 A volunteer deputy registrar is someone who can help eligible citizens register to vote.
-To become a volunteer deputy registrar, you must attend a training and become certified.
-Next week, volunteer deputy registrar trainings will be held in Austin and Houston.
-To learn about these and any other volunteer deputy registrar trainings that will be part of National Disability Voter Registration Week, visit AAPD’s State Resources and Events webpage
+To become a volunteer deputy registrar, you must attend training and become certified.
+Next week, volunteer deputy registrar training will be held in Austin and Houston.
+To learn about these and any other volunteer deputy registrar training that will be part of National Disability Voter Registration Week, visit AAPD’s State Resources and Events webpage

 If there isn’t training in your area, learn how you can become a volunteer deputy registrar by visiting the Texas Volunteer Deputy Registrar Guide on the Texas Secretary of State website.